casdoor/casdoor-chrome-extension/README.md

 # casdoor-chrome-extension

-Casdoor chrome extension can help the user to auto login with the casdoor application or login this extension through casdoor.
+The Casdoor extension can help browser users automatically log into applications protected by [Casdoor](https://casdoor.org).
+The extension's code is open-sourced at: https://github.com/casdoor/casdoor-chrome-extension

-Casdoor chrome extension is very simple to use.
+This extension is very simple to use.
 We will show you the steps below.

 ## Usage